Stilton cheese isn't in our fridge? No problem.

 1 - Gorgonzola Cheese

 Got a recipe calling for that missing Stilton?
-Look no further.
-For those eager to get more ideas on swapping cheeses, this guide on alternative options for Gorgonzola cheese is a gold mine.
+For those eager to get more ideas on swapping cheeses, this guide on Gorgonzola cheese alternatives for home cooks is a gold mine.

 2 - Roquefort Cheese

-We’ve tossed this cheese into dishes that screamed for Stilton and barely noticed the switch.
-For all who need more on swapping these cheeses, this piece on Roquefort alternatives is stacked with ideas.
+For all who need more on swapping these cheeses, this piece on Roquefort alternatives with recipe ideas is stacked with ideas.

 3 - Danish Blue Cheese